taurus96/Kickdrop/README.md

 ![image](https://github.com/user-attachments/assets/76ef2592-dd3d-41df-9e27-a3543fbe85e3)

-**This architecture enables loose coupling, scalability, and resilience across your microservices.**
+**This architecture enables loose coupling, scalability, and resilience across the microservices with domain boundries defined between the core static entities of the system, transactional and financial processes.**

 ---